 Bonjour and welcome to Paris!
 Your adventure begins with your first taste of French hospitality when a chauffeur picks you up from the airport and shuttles you into the city for a personal welcome at your hotel.
 Spend the day exploring the neighborhood around your hotel with personalized suggestions from your local specialist.

-After your customized self-guided walking tour, take a load off at a picturesque sidewalk café, where you can enjoy an aperitif before heading to a well-recommended restaurant.
-You could order a perfect steak frites at a timeless café or try a trendy bistronomy spot, where up-and-coming chefs serve exciting haute cuisine in a fun and approachable way.
+After your customized self-guided walking tour, take a load off at a picturesque sidewalk café, where you can enjoy an aperitif before heading to a recommended restaurant.
+You could order a perfect steak frites at a timeless café or try a trendy bistronomy spot, where up-and-coming chefs serve haute cuisine in a fun and approachable way.
 Think fusion flavors and reinvented French classics paired with expertly mixed craft cocktails or brilliantly selected natural wines.
-Walk your meal off along the resplendent Seine, or stroll the Champs de Mars under the twinkle of the Eiffel Tower as you drink in the romance of the City of Lights.
+Walk your meal off along the resplendent Seine, or stroll the Champs de Mars under the twinkle of the Eiffel Tower.

 Day 2: Full Day in Le Marais: Cheese Shop, Museums & Market

 You'll spend today like a local in the hip neighborhood of Le Marais.
-This neighborhood has played an important part in French history since the 13th Century when the Order of the Temple constructed a fortified church, an edifice that inspired the construction of a number of beautiful religious buildings and churches, and later, the epicenter of the Parisian Jewish community.
-Get to know the district on foot after you enjoy a classic breakfast of café au lait and a buttered tartine or, of course, a perfect croissant.
-Alongside centuries-old synagogues, you'll find high-end fashion boutiques, dining hotspots, art galleries, and LGBT-run businesses.
+This area has played an important part in French history since the 13th century, when the Order of the Temple constructed a fortified church, and later, as the epicenter of the Parisian Jewish community.
+Get to know the district on foot after you enjoy a classic breakfast of café au lait and a buttered tartine or a perfect croissant.
+Alongside centuries-old synagogues, you'll find high-end fashion boutiques, dining hotspots, art galleries, and LGBTQ+-run businesses.

 Stroll to the Haut-Marais, or Upper Marais, a section of the neighborhood that has transformed from former working-class factories to chic shops and galleries.
-There you'll meet a Maître Fromager, or Master Cheesemaker, at a renowned local cheese shop.
-With expert guidance, you'll learn about the cheese maturation process and taste-selected cheeses from different regions paired thoughtfully with complimenting wines.
-After, you'll meet your local guide for a two-hour private walking tour through Le Marais's lively streets and hear tales of the magnificent 17th-century mansions that once dominated the district.
+There you'll meet a Maître Fromager (Master Cheesemaker) at a local cheese shop.
+With expert guidance, you'll learn about the cheese maturation process and taste cheeses from different regions paired thoughtfully with complementary wines.
+After, meet your local guide for a two-hour private walking tour through Le Marais's lively streets and hear tales of the magnificent 17th-century mansions that once dominated the district.

-The afternoon is yours for further discovery; visit the Maison Européenne de la Photographie (MEP), which boasts an incredible selection of work by premiere and emerging photographers, or opt for the funky Musée de la Chasse et de la Nature, a museum devoted to hunting and taxidermy, filled to the brim with curiosities.
-Explore the neighborhood's stylish boutiques and hidden gardens and when you're feeling peckish, pop over to Rue des Rosiers for a warm kosher pastry or wait in a quick-moving line for an iconic falafel sandwich.
-If you're hungry for something more, sample international specialties at the Marche des Enfants Rouges or stop in at a wine bar to wind down the day.
+The afternoon is yours for further discovery; visit the Maison Européenne de la Photographie (MEP) for an incredible selection of photography, or opt for the funky Musée de la Chasse et de la Nature, a museum devoted to hunting and taxidermy.
+Explore the neighborhood's stylish boutiques and hidden gardens, and when you're feeling peckish, pop over to Rue des Rosiers for a warm kosher pastry or wait in line for an iconic falafel sandwich.
+If you're hungry for something more, sample international specialties at the Marché des Enfants Rouges or stop in at a wine bar to wind down the day.

 Chat with a local specialist who can help organize your trip.

-Day 4: Train to Bordeaux & Luxurious Dinner
+Day 4: Train to Bordeaux, Dinner at a Renowned Restaurant

-Day 5: Wine Tasting in St. Emilion & Pomerol
+Day 5: Wine Tasting in Saint-Émilion & Pomerol

 Head out after breakfast to discover the prestigious wines of the right bank on the eastern side of Bordeaux.
 This region is known for its merlot grapes, which are turned into world-famous wines.

-You'll start at a Grand Cru Château in St. Emilion, where you'll enjoy demonstrations on the winemaking process, from the vine to the bottle, along with tastings.
-Visit the village of St. Emilion itself next, classified as a UNESCO World Heritage Site.
-Saint-Emilion is a typical sleepy French village dating back to medieval times, known for its cobblestone streets and 12th-century underground church, and you'll enjoy lunch in the village.
+You'll start at a Grand Cru Château in Saint-Émilion, where you'll enjoy demonstrations on the winemaking process, from the vine to the bottle, along with tastings.
+Visit the village of Saint-Émilion next, which is classified as a UNESCO World Heritage Site.
+This typical sleepy French village dates back to medieval times and is known for its cobblestone streets and 12th-century underground church.

 Day 6: Depart Bordeaux